 Number 1 Is Acupressure

-Acupressure is often a first choice for those seeking a complementary therapy.
+Acupressure is often a first choice for those seeking complementary medicines or alternative therapy.

-It is similar to acupuncture however an easier option as it is done without the needles.
+It is similar to acupuncture however is an easier, and often preferred option, as it is done without the use of needles.

 The theory is that if a meridian is blocked, or out of balance, then illness occurs.